system76/tech-docs/src/models/addw1/repairs.md

 ### Steps to replace the external battery

+1. Place the machine lid-side down.
+    - Use a soft surface (such as a towel) to avoid scratches.
-1. Remove the two screws that hold the battery and then remove the battery.
+2. Remove the two screws that hold the battery and then remove the battery.
-2. Place the new battery in and then add the two screws back.
+3. Place the new battery in and then add the two screws back.

 ## Replacing the wireless card